<

 Not all Sahara desert camp Morocco experiences are the same — and the difference between a basic shared camp and a true luxury desert camp Morocco is significant enough to be worth understanding before you book.
 Over Morocco Tours operates at the glamping end of this spectrum, but we are transparent about what all options involve.

-Feature Budget Shared Camp Standard Camp Luxury Glamping (Over Morocco)
+Camp Feature Budget Shared Camp Standard Berber Camp Luxury Glamping Experience

 Who Should Choose What: The basic camp is genuinely fine for budget travelers who simply want the experience of sleeping in the Sahara Desert and are comfortable in a group setting.
 The standard camp suits most solo travelers and couples on mid-range budgets.
 Our Erg Chebbi glamping camp is built for honeymoons, anniversaries, travelers who value deep privacy in a once-in-a-lifetime setting, and anyone who wants the full sensory experience of the Sahara without losing sleep comfort.
 Every option gets you under the same extraordinary sky.